BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Radical constructivsm is often preceived as a dangerous path because it might lead to the relativization of 'evil' actions.
 It would be erroneous to claim that the application of social systems theory is justified because it describes society more 'accurately' because, according to this very same theory, such claims are impossible.
-What we can state is that a theory that makes more sense culturally and personally might be useful for effective communication, facilitating a better understanding of one another.
+What we can state is that a theory that makes more sense---culturally and personally---might be useful for effective communication, facilitating a better understanding of one another.
-This view aligns with Richard Rorty, another so-called postmodern 'charlatan'.
+This view aligns with Richard Rorty, another so-called postmodern 'charlatan':

 >If we can just drop the distinction between appearance and reality, we should no longer wonder whether the human mind, or human language, is capable of representing reality accurately.
 >We would stop thinking that some parts of our culture are more in touch with reality than other parts.